Derrick Osaze: Amateur career

 As an amateur Osaze won two national titles and one regional title in the process.
 He narrowly missed out on becoming a member of the England squad due to injury and was also in contention to represent Nigeria and attempt to qualify for the Rio 2016 Olympic Games after receiving a call up from the national head coach.
 He entered the professional ranks with 19 amateur fights.

 Professional career

 Osaze turned professional in 2017 under the tutelage of his coaches, former professional boxers; Barrington Brown, Mark Howell, and boxing manager Jimmy Gill who all believed that his fighting style was better suited to the pro ranks.

 He would make his professional debut on 16 December 2017 when he fought Callum Ide at the Bingham Leisure Centre.
 Osaze won the fight via points decision.

 Osaze won the Ultimate Boxxer III tournament on 10 May 2019 at The O2 in London.
 He defeated Tey Lynn Jones in his first bout, dropping Jones in the second round to secure a unanimous decision (UD) victory.
 He then followed that up by defeating pre-tournament favourite Kieron Conway via split decision (SD) in the semi-final.
 He then overcame Grant Dennis in the final, securing a majority decision (MD) helped by a third-round knockdown.

+He challenged WBO International middleweight champion Denzel Bentley at York Hall in London on 17 August 2024, losing by technical knockout in the second round.

+Osaze fought George Liddard for the vacant Commonwealth Silver middleweight title at Indigo at the O2 in London on 31 January 2025, but lost by unanimous decision.

+He challenged English middleweight champion Jimmy Sains at the Copper Box Arena in London on 21 March 2026.
+Osaze lost via majority decision with two of the ringside judges scoring the fight 97–93 and 96–94 respectively for his opponent, while the third had it a 95–95 draw.